MickDellaert/MickDellaert/README.md

 ![Banner](assets/MD_banner_github-v2.jpg)

 <h2> Hi there 👋, I'm Mick, an experienced graphic designer and dtp-operator currently on a journey of becoming a web developer. </h2>
-<h3> Here you can follow the steps I am taking on this exciting new path. </h3>
+<h3> Follow along with me here on this fantastic voyage. </h3>

 ---

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently learning Wordpress
 - 🌱 I’m currently learning Next.js
-- 👯 I’m currently looking for an internship
+- 👯 I’m currently looking for new opportunities
 - 📫 How to reach me: mickdellaert@gmail.com

 ---